mjweaver01/sermon-generator/README.md

 # Sermon Generator & Viewer

 A Vue.js app for generating personalized sermons using AI and viewing markdown files.
-Now optimized for deployment on Netlify with Edge Functions for streaming AI responses.
+Optimized for deployment on Netlify with Edge Functions for streaming AI responses.

 ## Features